The Cabin at the End of the World

-The Cabin at the End of the World is a 2018 horror novel by American writer Paul G. Tremblay.
-The novel won the Horror Writers Association's Bram Stoker Award for Novel in 2019.
+The Cabin at the End of the World is a 2018 horror novel by American writer Paul Tremblay.
+The novel won the Horror Writers Association's Bram Stoker Award for Best Novel in 2019.
 It was adapted into the 2023 film Knock at the Cabin by director M. Night Shyamalan.

 Plot

 Forty-year-old couple Andrew and Eric and their adopted seven-year-old daughter Wen leave their home in Cambridge, Massachusetts behind to spend a vacation in a secluded cabin in New Hampshire.
 Wen is approached by a large, mysterious man named Leonard, who says he is sad about what he has to do and that he needs Wen and her parents' help to save the world.
 The two spend time together catching grasshoppers, but Wen becomes suspicious when three other people show up with odd, makeshift weapons.
 Wen flees to warn Andrew and Eric.

 The visitors break into the cabin and tie Andrew and Eric up.
 Leonard and his companions—Adriane, Redmond, and Sabrina—claim to have never met before this day and have no intention to harm the family, but in the last week, they have been compelled by visions and an unknown power to find the family.
 They foresee an upcoming apocalypse in which Leonard claims the oceans will rise, there will be plague, the sky will fall, and finally an unending darkness will descend.
 This can only be averted if the family kills one of their number as a sacrifice.
 Andrew and Eric believe they are lying and the attack is rooted in hate and delusions.

 When the family refuses to choose, the visitors conduct a strange ritual in which they cover Redmond's head with a cloth mask and beat him to death with their weapons.
 Eric, who is concussed, believes he sees a figure of light as Redmond dies.
 On the TV, media reports devastating tsunamis, which Leonard says is the start of the apocalypse.

 Andrew comes to believe that Redmond is actually Jeff O'Bannon, a man who assaulted Andrew in a bar thirteen years ago, for which he went to prison.
 Andrew believes O'Bannon tracked him down as revenge, though Eric is not sure that Redmond is O'Bannon.
 Leonard, Sabrina, and Adriane question if Andrew is right and struggle with their guilt, but maintain that they believe their visions.
 They reveal that Redmond's death has temporarily delayed the apocalypse.